Life Insurance

 • Leaving assets to your child (minor or adult) with disabilities who may not be able to manage their finances on their own

 If you simply leave an inheritance to your minor child, their appointed guardian will be responsible for how that money is used.
-Perhaps the guardian would be an ex-spouse or someone you know would love your kids, but you’re not sure of their financial mindset.
-By setting up a trust for life insurance, you ensure your own wishes are met, such as earmarking funds for college tuition or a wedding.
+Perhaps the guardian would be an ex-spouse or someone who loves your kids, but might not have the best financial mindset.
+By setting up a trust for life insurance, it ensures that your specific wishes are met.
+For example, you might prefer that the funds are earmarked for college tuition, a wedding, or to put a down payment on a future home.

 What is an ILIT?

 An irrevocable life insurance trust (ILIT) is a smart estate planning tool to use for your death benefit.
-You cannot change the terms of the trust once they’re finalized, including the beneficiary.
+You cannot change the terms of this type of trust once it is finalized, including the beneficiary.
 But once you’re sure of how you want the trust to work, it’s the most ironclad option for reaping all of the benefits that come with putting your life insurance in a trust.

 Benefits of a life insurance trust